IntelRealSense/RealSenseID/Readme.md

 ## Secure Communication
 The library can be compiled in secure mode.
 Once paired with the device, all communications will be protected.
-If you wish to get back to non-secure communcations, you must first unpair your device.
+If you wish to get back to non-secure communications, you must first un-pair your device.

 Cryptographic algorithms that are used for session protection:
 * Message signing - ECDSA P-256 (secp256-r1).